RoodraKanwar/RoodraKanwar.github.io/README.md

-# Personal Portfolio of my work in the Data Science field
+# Personal Portfolio

+This contains my own personal portfolio hosted on GitHub to showcase my work in the data science field